 Want to get more details on site usage?
 Jump to the site collection or subsite reports and get the data you need.
 Find out what are your most active site collections and subsites, how big they are, and when were they last modified.

-For example, you can check the last activity date for all sites and see if there are some stale sites that nobody is using.
+For example, you can list the dates of the last site activity and detect if there are any inactive sites.
 Having unused sites in a farm is an unnecessary consumption of storage and cost for your company.
 Select the date range you are interested in and filter the sites by the date of last access.

 SharePoint Site Visitors Analytics